-Following the death of such a high profile American, the accident was investigated with a thoroughness that would become the hallmark of all aviation accidents in the US to follow.
+Following the death of such a high-profile American, the accident was investigated with a thoroughness that would become the hallmark of all airplane crashes and other aviation accidents in the US to follow.

 Previously, the Department of Commerce (who investigated plane crashes before the creation of the Civil Aeronautics Board, and later the NTSB) did not release investigation results to the public, however, that changed in the wake of the public outcry over the Rockne crash.